-1. MOOC Course should be done from SWAYAM/NPTEL as per the guidelines of UGC.

-For securing the credits, the student is required to complete the assessment of the course and to provide the certificate of the course done from SWAYAM/NPTEL.
-The form (if any) for the providentiation and/or assessment of the MOOC assure must be

-3. The fees (if any) for the registration and/or assessment of the MOOC course must be borne by the student only.
+- 1. MOOC Course should be done from SWAYAM/NPTEL as per the guidelines of UGC. - 2.
+For securing the credits, the student is required to complete the assessment of the course and to provide the certificate of the course done from SWAYAM/NPTEL. - 3.
+The fees (if any) for the registration and/or assessment of the MOOC course must be borne by the student only. - 4.
 If the student secures more than 4 credits for the MOOC Course even then 3 credits shall be considered for this subject and the grade/marks provided by assessing authority shall be transferred to the university by the institution where the student is studying.
 The University's Examination Division shall take the result of the MOOC course on record and the final result must accommodate the results received from such MOOC courses.
 The student must submit the result of such papers to their respective institution.
 All the results for the MOOC courses may be submitted before the completion of other requirements including credits requirement.